 Mingle and Play 2010

 The B.C.
-Family Hearing Resource Center had there annual Mingle and Play this week.
+Family Hearing Resource Center had its annual Mingle and Play this week.
 It was from Tuesday to Friday, but by the time Friday came I was too tired..so we only made it there for three days.
 That was enough driving with a van full of children for me.
 It was tons of fun for the kids and always good to talk to other parents.
 It is quite something to see all these kids with hearing aids and cochlear implants together.
-If God takes us down the path with a continual decrease in hearing loss resulting in a need for cochlear implants in doesn't seem so scary to me anymore.
+If God takes us down the path with a continual decrease in hearing loss resulting in a need for cochlear implants it doesn't seem so scary to me anymore.

 We had a very fun visitor one day, Ronald McDonald.
 Here the kids are all counting as it was Ronald's turn to go hide.
-The black and white tunnel was were he was hiding.
+The black and white tunnel was where he was hiding.
 Lots of laughs.

-Danielle making another master piece.
+Danielle making another masterpiece.

-The "Bug" man came one day, which is a total hit with all the kids and adults(??).
-This is Carylon, someone who has become a big part of out life over the last couple of years since Sharleen was diagnosed, but now that she is going to school we won't be seeing her any more.(waaa) It will seem really strange at first, who is going to answer my continual questions now?
+The "Bug" man came one day, which was a total hit with all the kids and adults(??).
+This is Carylon, someone who has become a big part of our life over the last couple of years since Sharleen was diagnosed, but now that she is going to school we won't be seeing her anymore.(waaa) It will seem really strange at first, who is going to answer my continual questions now?
 I know that life always works out.
 Timothy holding the snake.
 He said later he wanted it around his neck but was too scared to ask.
 Not my thing that's for sure.
 Although I did have one around my neck when I was in Thailand, guess I am getting old.
 Sharleen and Niessa with the wood bug on them.
-At first neither of them wanted to go up, but I am so glad they did because you can see from the pictures they are glad they did too.(big smiles) Notice is the the background the teacher is signing.
+At first, neither of them wanted to go up, but I am so glad they did because you can see from the pictures they are glad they did too. (big smiles) Notice is the background the teacher is signing.
 Everything the bug man (or any of the visitors) said would be signed.
-I should of picked it up, think of the extra calories I would burn in a day. lol.
+I should have picked it up, think of the extra calories I would burn in a day. lol.
 Girls doing more crafts.